Medical expert of the article

 - secondary infection, development of pneumonia, bronchopneumonia, cystitis, pyelonephritis;

-- infection in wounds and damage to the skin, the development of purulent processes, up to septic complications;
+- infection entering wounds and damage to the skin, development of purulent processes, up to septic complications;

-- development of bulbar paralysis, which may result in respiratory arrest and death of the patient.
+- development of bulbar paralysis, which may result in respiratory failure and death of the patient.

-Experts note that syringomyelia most often takes on a sluggish character and rarely leads to the development of severe conditions.
-The exception is the aggressive progressive form of the disease, in which the formation of spinal cavities continues.
-Such a pathology already poses a danger not only to health, but also to the patient's life: urgent surgical treatment is required.
+Experts note that syringomyelia most often takes a sluggish nature and rarely leads to the development of severe conditions.
+An exception is the aggressive progressive form of the disease, in which the formation of spinal cavities continues.
+Such a pathology already poses a danger not only to the health, but also to the life of the patient: urgent surgical treatment is required.

-In general, the course of syringomyelia is difficult to predict: the disease proceeds with alternating periods of stable and progressive dynamics.
-Progression can be observed over a period of several weeks to several years, with sharp deterioration and equally sharp slowdowns in development.
-Under the influence of provoking factors (severe cough, intense head movement, etc.), an acute clinical picture may develop in a previously asymptomatic patient.
+In general, the course of syringomyelia is difficult to predict: the disease occurs with alternating periods of stable and progressive dynamics.
+Progression can be observed over a period of several weeks to several years, with sharp deteriorations and equally sharp slowdowns in development.
+Under the influence of provoking factors (severe cough, intense head movement, etc.), an acute clinical picture can develop in a previously asymptomatic patient.

-The quality of life of patients is comparable to that of those with heart failure or malignant neoplastic processes.
+The quality of life of patients is comparable to that of people suffering from heart failure or malignant tumor processes.

 - pseudomeningocele;